SkylineCommunications/dataminer-docs/user-guide/Advanced_Modules/User Defined APIs/Defining_an_API/Defining_an_API.md

 > [!WARNING]
 > The current feature is in preview and is not fully released yet.
 This feature should not be used in any staging or production environment.

 This page describes the steps of creating a new API.
 This is the recommended workflow when creating new APIs using new scripts.
-If an existing script needs to be used for the API, checkout the [Using existing scripts page](xref:UD_APIs_Using_existing_scripts).
+If an existing script needs to be used for the API, checkout the [using existing scripts page](xref:UD_APIs_Using_existing_scripts).

 ## 1. Creating the API automation script